 Unlike retail sales at a vineyard, brewery, or distillery’s tasting room, taking payments on the internet for regulated, age-restricted items requires careful planning and the right advice.
 We focus on alternatives to Stripe, PayPal, Square, and Shopify Payments.
 Our goal is to help your website accept credit cards without worrying about having your payment processing shut down.

-Please note, this is not a legal advice website.
-We are not a law firm.
-We provide e-commerce services like high-risk payment gateways, cash flow ideas, SSL certificates, merchant account recommendations and fraud reduction advice to businesses looking to sell alcohol and other restricted products online.
+This is not a legal advice website.
+We provide e-commerce services like high-risk payment gateways, merchant account recommendations, and fraud reduction advice to businesses looking to sell alcohol and other restricted products online.
 We also offer general high-risk e-commerce vendor recommendations.

-If you are simply looking to learn more on the topic of online alcohol sales, please scroll down below the form and keep reading.
+If you are looking to learn more on the topic of online alcohol sales, please scroll down and keep reading.

 General information on alcohol and e-commerce

 If you are still in the beginning stages and simply looking for some general information on the basics of selling alcohol online then continue reading below.
 We have put together a pretty informative outline for new e-commerce alcohol websites to reference.
 Please note the information below is, well, for informative purposes only.
 To get legal advice, which if you are planning on selling alcohol online you absolutely need, you must contact an attorney or reach out to us for an attorney recommendation.

 Looking for an attorney that knows the alcohol business?

 Again, that’s not us.
 We are not lawyers and don’t provide legal advice.
 But, luckily we know lots of folks and are always happy to pass on a name.
 You can also browse the National Association of Alcoholic Beverage Licensing Attorneys by clicking here and contact a few attorneys in your state that specialize in alcohol sales.